 If you are worried about traveling to Italy with kids, don’t be!
 Italy is one of the best places in the world to travel with children.
 Not only are the locals in Italy incredibly loving towards and welcoming of children, but they also travel for much cheaper than adults like yourself.

-Kids get discounted rates all throughout Italy, whether it’s for transportation, dining, or attractions.
-So if you were thinking taking your kids would raise the cost of the trip way too much, think again!
-Not only are kids given discounts all over, Italian restaurants actually specialize in serving families with kids.
+Kids get discounted rates throughout Italy, whether it’s for transportation, dining, or attractions.
+So, if you were thinking taking your kids would raise the cost of the trip way too much, think again!
+Not only are kids given discounts, but Italian restaurants specialize in serving families with kids.

-This is because they’ve come up with an ingenious way to handle the serving of the meal.
-While eating at most restaurants, they will serve your children their meal first — basically around the time when you would get an appetizer.
+This is because they’ve devised an ingenious way to handle the serving of the meal.
+While eating at most restaurants, they will serve your children their meal first — around when you would get an appetizer.
 This keeps them eating and entertained and allows you to then enjoy your own meal later instead of having to watch them eat at the same time.

 So don’t have any fears about taking your kids along to Italy with you, as Italy is an incredible place for families to visit from all over the world!